12:27pm May 3, 2016

 From helping to develop and grow our national game, improving educational and social outcomes among our youth or raising much needed funds for local charities, the West Coast Eagles is committed to giving back to the WA community.

-Our community strategy is divided in to five key areas: charitable partnerships, grassroots football, schools and education, Indigenous programs and other community endeavours.
+Our community strategy is divided in to four key areas: charitable partnerships, grassroots football, schools and education and diversity programs.

 The West Coast Eagles Football Club is philanthropically minded, committed to supporting the issues that impact our society as a whole.
-In fulfilling this vision, the club has developed charity partnerships with the Cancer Council WA, Telethon, David Wirrpanda Foundation, Tabitha Foundation and Coats For A Cause.
+In fulfilling this vision, the club has developed charity partnerships with the Cancer Council WA, Telethon, Wirrpanda Foundation, Tabitha Foundation and Cans For A Cause.

 Throughout the year we support these charities in a number of ways, from player appearances to major fundraising campaigns with the aim of increasing awareness and support for these worthy causes.